barani-design/P_SRC_device_decoders/MeteoALTIM_IoT_Pro_Gen2/README.txt

 Decoders for IoT devices

-How to parse with Python parser in CMD line (Power Shell/CMD)
+How to decode with Python decoder in CMD line (Power Shell/CMD)

 ###############################